 Sam Hawgood, MBBS, is the chancellor of the University of California, San Francisco and president of the UCSF Foundation.
 He previously served as dean of the UCSF School of Medicine and vice chancellor for medical affairs.
 In addition to his distinguished career at UCSF, where he also was chair of the Department of Pediatrics and associate director of the Cardiovascular Research Institute, Chancellor Hawgood has an international reputation in neonatology research.

-John B. Ford is vice chancellor of University Development and Alumni Relations at UCSF and vice president of the UCSF Foundation.
-He leads efforts to raise philanthropic support for the university and UCSF Medical Center and oversees comprehensive programs in alumni relations.
-Mr. Ford has more than 40 years of experience in development and previously helped organize and successfully implement three campaigns with goals of more than $1 billion.
+Jennifer Arnett is vice chancellor of University Development and Alumni Relations at UCSF and vice president of the UCSF Foundation.
+She leads efforts to raise philanthropic support for the university and UCSF Medical Center and oversees comprehensive programs in alumni relations.
+Ms. Arnett has more than 25 years of experience in development and was a primary architect of UCSF: The Campaign, the University’s recently announced $5 billion fundraising initiative.

 Steve Downs, Secretary